- Home

 Laser treatment

-This treatment uses low-level laser to target cells in the lymphatic system.
-This may reduce the volume of lymph fluid in the affected area, any thickening of the skin and any pain.
-Your lymphoedema practitioner will use a handheld device or a larger scanner to apply infra-red light beams to the affected area.
-You will not feel any heat.
+Low-level laser therapy (called photobiomodulation or PBM) may be used to target cells in the lymphatic system.
+This treatment may reduce the volume of lymph fluid in the affected area, any thickening of the skin and any pain.

 Lymph taping